mdhsieh/cmpe-258-deep-learning/Homework3/hw3/README.txt

 Replace files with changed files listed in above section.

-If Anaconda environment and weights already set up, go to Run section.
+If Anaconda environment and weights already set up, skip Setup and go to Run section.

 ##### Setup
 First create and activate Anaconda environment.
 Example using CPU.